thebadladns/wasteladns/c++_2024-/src/TestSDF/README.md

 If you edit shaders you'll need to rebuild the collection file so they can be loaded as string literals in the C++ project:

 1. Launch te terminal (say, Command+Space -> Terminal)
-2. Run `shader_build.bat` to build all shaders, or `shader_build.bat file` to build a specific shader file.
+2. Run `sh shader_build.sh` to build all shaders, or `sh shader_build.sh file` to build a specific shader file.
 3. Note that `glslangValidator` will need to be in your computer and your PATH.
 This can be done via Homebrew through `brew install glslang`.

 ## Breakdown